What to bring with you on an outdoor family photoshoot

 As I said, there is nothing you truly need to bring — so this suggestion isn’t technically essential, just highly recommended.

-Our photoshoot will last up to three hours, though 2 is usually plenty, so lots of time to explore a couple of locations, take breaks as needed, and, of course, capture lots of magical photos!
+Our photoshoot will last up to two hours, though 1 is usually plenty, so lots of time to explore a couple of locations, take breaks as needed, and, of course, capture lots of magical photos!
 And, although our time will fly (it always does!), unless you are specifically planning for part of our shoot to include stopping by a favourite cafe, snacks and a drink for everybody is highly recommended.

 Snacks are especially helpful if you have kids.
 Being hangry as an adult is difficult enough, but a hangry kid is next level challenging.
 Even if your kids don’t get hungry during the shoot, it’s better to be prepared — it can end up feeling like a long day for little ones, so a break to chill and have a nibble can help them refuel.
+Try to avoid chocolates or messy snacks unless you want them all over your clothes and smeared all over their faces!
+Marshmallows can be a good option.

 Although it can be tempting to bribe your kids to behave in a certain way during the photoshoot with the promise of a favourite treat, I don’t tend to recommend this.
 I’ll spend some time at the start of the shoot breaking the ice with your kids and getting them comfortable with me.
 It’s usually more enjoyable for everyone to take a break/s out of the eye of the camera to have something to eat and a drink.